Ross Rocks

 Orange Wall (AKA Big Wall) (Left to Right)

 Slacker 5.7.
 The left of the two routes up this 85 ft face goes up easy ground to an overhang.
 Pull the overhang with no feet or go to the left and up an inside corner than to the top.
-Route stays wet after rain.
+Route is usually wet and/or mossy.

-Specter 5.6+**.
+Specter 5.7**.
 The route goes up clean rock to an orange face.
 Crux is one thin move then mantel and on to the top.
-An excellent beginner top-rope climb for gym climbers to introduce them to some exposure.
+An excellent beginner climb for gym climbers to introduce them to some exposure.

 Gully Wall